 Tips and Techniques

-- Cook immediately after wrapping as the sugar may turn watery.
+- Cook immediately after wrapping, as the sugar may become watery.

 - If plain water isn't working to seal the rolls, use a mix of flour and water.

-- Serve banana egg rolls with any desired sauces or toppings.
+- Serve with any desired sauce or topping.

 More Banana Recipes